School of Engineering and Informatics (for staff and students)

 We have produced an LGBTQ careers guide.

-The School of Engineering and Informatics are celebrating LGBTQ+ STEM Day on 18 November 2021.
-This day recognises the work of LGBTQ+ people done in the fields of science, technology, engineering and maths.
+The School of Engineering and Informatics will celebrate LGBTQ+ STEM Day on 18 November 2025.
+This day recognises the work of LGBTQ+ people in the fields of science, technology, engineering and maths.
 It also aims to highlight the difficulties and barriers still faced by LGBTQ+ people in these fields.
 This date was chosen to remember the struggle of Astronomer and gay rights activist Frank Kameny, who fought against workplace discrimination in the US supreme court from the 1960s.

 Find out more from the official organizers, Pride in STEM.